 Alternative 1 and Alternative 2 would result in nearly identical temporary, adverse environmental impacts.
-In addition, aAs discussed above in Section S.7.5, both Alternative 1 and Alternative 2 would result in several long-term beneficial impacts, primarily through anticipated increased biological value within the outer harbor as a result of the CSWH expansion and through removal of contaminated sediments from the Main Channel and in areas in the vicinity of Berths 127-131 and Berths 136-140.
+In addition, as discussed above in Section S.7.5, both Alternative 1 and Alternative 2 would result in several long-term beneficial impacts, primarily through removal of contaminated sediments from the Main Channel and in areas in the vicinity of Berths 127-131 and Berths 136-140.
 However, because Alternative 1 would also cap existing contaminants at Berths 243-245 (contaminants which would remain in place under Alternative 2), it would result in more beneficial effects to water quality and biological resources than Alternative 2.
 Sediments that would be capped in the CDF are contaminated with mercury, lead, zinc, PCBs, TBT, and PAHs.
-Leaving these contaminants in place would likely continue to result in adverse effects to benthic infaunal organisms and their predators, especially if these contaminated sediments were to become resuspended during a storm event.
-Additionally,
+Leaving these contaminants in place would likely continue to result in adverse effects to benthic infaunal organisms and their predators.
+Additionally, creation of a 5-acre fill at the Northwest Slip would allow for realignment of the existing wharf roadway which would facilitate safer and more efficient truck and equipment movement.
+Therefore, Alternative 1 would result in several more long-term beneficial impacts than Alternative 2 and is considered to be environmentally superior to Alternative 2.